 Originating in 1890, this is one of the oldest rivalries in college football, and also home to one of the most intense trophies exchanged in any sport.
 “Paul Bunyan’s Axe” is over 6 feet long and players from the winning team rush the axe following the game and parade it around the field in a celebration that is as passionate as anywhere in the country.

-Minnesota Golden Gophers in the BCS National Title, Bowl Games, and Big Ten Championship
+Minnesota Golden Gophers in the College Football Playoff, Bowl Games, and Big Ten Championship

 As an original member of the Big Ten the Minnesota Golden Gophers are known as a mainstay, the 18 Big Ten Conference titles they have won has made them legendary.
 With over a dozen bowl game appearances to date and 650 plus wins, the Golden Gophers are one of college football’s most fruitful programs.
 Ticketcity offers tickets to all college football bowl games and the Big Ten Conference Championship Game.